virezox/mech/cmd/youtube/readme.md

 # YouTube

-## How to build for Windows
+## How to build

 Download Go from here:

 https://golang.org/dl

-such as:
+for example with Windows:

 https://golang.org/dl/go1.16.7.windows-amd64.zip